Kocarus/Object-Detection-ImageAI/README.md

 6. Author of ImageAI: https://github.com/OlafenwaMoses/ImageAI

 # More info
 - If you run this on CPU, you can only test with a very short video.
-Trust me, it tooks me 4 hrs to proceed a 10s video on my potato one.
+Trust me, it took me 4 hrs to proceed a 10s video on my potato one.
 Otherwise, just buy GPU :grin:
 - Video source: [France vs Croatia WC 2018 Final](https://www.youtube.com/watch?v=GrsEAvRerTg)

 # Result